-‘No arts space acting alone can respond to the diverse and conflicting needs, interests and access requirements of all its stakeholders; no insular effort will suffice to critically embrace future technologies … Instead we offer a toolkit of architectural and political strategies for knitting arts spaces into a tapestry of creative debate, out of which a new and more sustainable global society might one day rise.’
-Art Spaces Lead Global Ecology of Ideas, Hunter&Gatherer (with Yiannis Kanakakis)
+‘No arts space acting alone can respond to the diverse and conflicting needs, interests and access requirements of all its stakeholders; no insular effort will suffice to critically embrace future technologies… Instead we offer a toolkit of architectural and political strategies for knitting arts spaces into a tapestry of creative debate, out of which a new and more sustainable global society might one day rise.’ — Art Spaces Lead Global Ecology of Ideas, Hunter&Gatherer (with Yiannis Kanakakis)

 Auto Italia is pleased to announce Towards a Zoology of Spaces, a staged conversation and open debate by Hunter&Gatherer (architect Manuel Shvartzberg and writer Fabian Faltin) with the participation of James Taylor Gallery co-founders Julia Crabtree and Will Evans, Edward Dorrian of Five Years, and SPCMKR founder Timothy Ivison.

 Hunter&Gatherer’s Art Spaces Lead Global Ecology of Ideas reported on a near-future art world constellation of institutional typologies ranging from MOMA franchise expansion in London Heathrow airport to ‘grey’ art centres which deliver day-care services and gated security for the elderly.
-Organised as a pragmatic response to their original report, Towards a Zoology of Spaces aim to provoke debate amongst self-organised arts spaces operating in contemporary contexts, and to sound out propositions for future methodologies and organisational structures.
-Hunter&Gatherer rehearse a staged conversation based upon research conducted at Auto Italia and with members of the panel, which will be followed by an open discussion.
+Organised as a pragmatic response to their original report, Towards a Zoology of Spaces aims to provoke debate amongst self-organised arts spaces operating in contemporary contexts, and to sound out propositions for future methodologies and organisational structures.
+Hunter&Gatherer rehearse a staged conversation based on research conducted at Auto Italia and with members of the panel, which will be followed by an open discussion.